BeameryHQ/ddd-ts/README.md

 const foo = new MyCustomAggregate({ id: '123', foo: 'bar' });
 ```

-Aggregate roots can also register [Domain Events](#domain-event) to notify other parts of your app that something happened.
+As mentioned above, one of the primary API differences between `AggregateRoot`s and `Entity`s is [Domain Events](#domain-event). `AggregateRoot`s expose an API to register a [Domain Event](#domain-event), which can be used to notify other parts of your app that something happened.

 ```ts
 // aggregate-example.ts